 3. Walk the walk.

-Everything about your online persona, website, blog and social profiles must not only talk the talk but your actions must walk the walk of whatever you say you do.
+Your website and all online personas must not only talk the talk but your actions must walk the walk of whatever you say you do.
 If you claim to be the best social media and advertising agency this side of Texas and know how to deliver results, then your own website and online persona should not look like a fifth grader developed it.
 Fix the fonts, fix the colors, fix the content.

 Take the time to do what you say you are so good at doing!
 It's like a dietician that is 150 lbs overweight telling you that they don't worry about being healthy themselves that they focus only on you.
 Any good agency, agent, salesrep, blogger, copywriter, consultant, business services provider should be doing themselves what they say they can do for you.
 "Eat your own dogfood" is what we use to say in the big iron corporate days of the dot bomb era in high tech.